How to Use a Proxy with Python Requests in 2023

 }

-verifies SSL certificates on HTTPS requests.
-And, when dealing with proxies, the certification verification can lead to SSLError
+By default, Requests verifies SSL certificates on HTTPS requests.
+Certification verification can lead to SSLError errors when dealing with proxies.

-To avoid those errors, disable SSL verification with verify=False
+To avoid those errors, deactivate SSL verification with verify=False:

 # ...